 2- Call friends and plan to get OUT OF THE HOUSE.
 Make new traditions.
 And if lucky- maybe they will feel sympathy for you and pick up the tab.

 4- Get involved.
-Despite what I thought, the world didn’t end when we became a home that was “low occupancy”.
-In fact, in time it allowed me time to get involved with other endeavors.
+Despite what I thought – the world didn’t end when we became a home that was “low occupancy”.
+In fact, being sans kiddos allowed for time to get involved with other endeavors.

 5- And when your child comes home over break and thinks they are now wiser than you.. remember one thing.. you really did miss them!

 Updated: August 20,2021: I wrote the above before there was a pandemic.
 While all the suggestions remain the same – I will add a few … wipes for cleansing off common areas from germs, lots of hand sanitizer, and fun masks with themes.
 (Perhaps ones with the periodic chart or all the bones of the body for anatomy class?)